RV Mods - RV Guides - RV Tips | DoItYourselfRV

 If you have a motorhome or van, a hammock can be hung from the existing seat belt hardware.
 This is about as secure as it gets and makes the hanging process incredibly simple.
 Watch this video to learn how it’s done.

 Pulling a trailer?
 If so, the hammock option may not be for you.
 While there are some ways to hang one of these swinging beds in a travel trailer, it is a much more involved process.
-This guy’s solution is one way to go about it.
+This Youtuber’s solution is one way to go about it.

 3. Cab bed